codingfriend1/purejwt/README.md

 - Encoding, decoding, signing, and verification of JWTs.
 - Automatic algorithm detection based on the provided keys.
 - Control over token expiration.
-- Flexibility in setting acceptable issuers and audiences for token verification.
+- Flexibility in setting allowed issuers and audiences for token verification.
 - A custom error type, `PureJWT.PureJWTError`, for precise error handling.

 ## Quick Start Guide